SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 11 August, 2024 at 23:34:54
+# Last Refreshed - 12 August, 2024 at 23:33:53
 The Latest Activity was a Ride -

-<b>Hairpin before it gets too hot.
-Introducing T to Blagdon hill</b>
+<b>Morning Ride</b>

-which happened on 11 August, 2024 at 10:03:52
+which happened on 12 August, 2024 at 05:13:20

-Which is 0 years, 0 months, 0 days, 13 hours and 31 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 18 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/12119232323
+You can see it here https://www.strava.com/activities/12125034113

 ## Number of Rides
 How many rides have I done each year?